conduitio-labs/conduit-connector-grpc-server/README.md

 | `tls.CA.certPath`      | the root CA certificate path.                                                        | required if `tls.disable` is `false` |               |

 ## Mutual TLS (mTLS)
-Mutual TLS secure connection is used by default to connect to the server, to disable mTLS you can set the parameter `tls.disable` to `true`, this will result in an insecure connection to the server.
+Mutual TLS is used by default to connect to the server, to disable mTLS you can set the parameter `tls.disable` to `true`, this will result in an insecure connection to the server.

 To generate self-signed certificates for both a server and a client, run `make generate-certs`, this will generate certificates